 - Super K – There are two forms of vitamin K: 1 and 2.
 1 comes from plants.
 2 comes from animal products.
 Eat both and take your Super K. Vitamin K keeps calcium in bones and out of the heart arteries.
 In one study, women who took vitamin K2 at 45 mcg (same dose as our MULTI), decreased fracture risk from 30% to 10%.
 That is a huge reduction!

-- Magne 5 – Magnesium is a mineral essential for hundreds of functions in the body.
+- Magnesium Glycinate – Magnesium is a mineral essential for hundreds of functions in the body.
 Bone health is one of them.
 Women who consume the most amount of magnesium from food (avocado, veggies, nuts), have the lowest risk of osteoporosis and fracture.
-Our product has 5 different forms of magnesium.